 Getting a first credit card is a big financial step — one that feels scary to many young adults.
-In fact, nearly two-thirds of adults ages 18 to 29 don’t have a credit card.

 I was one of those people reluctant to get my first credit card.
 My parents warned me how easy it was to get in over my head with credit card debt, so I avoided it in college.
 Even after graduating, I didn’t see the value of getting a credit card.
 Now I know that I missed out on plenty of perks.

 From building credit to earning rewards, there are several important benefits that come with a credit card.
 If you have yet to take the plunge and get your first credit card, it’s time — here’s why.